atreyasha/spp-explainability/docs/develop.md

     4. Conclusions (\~1 slide)

-    5. Future work (\~2 slide)
+    5. Future work (\~2 slides)

-2. Do spell-check of all slides
+    6. Do spell-check of all slides

-3. Complete animations of slides
+        **DEADLINE:** *\<2021-07-04 Sun>*

-4. Do timed practice to hit 20 minutes
+2. Do timed practice to hit 20 minutes

+    1.  complete animations of slides -\> use tikz rectangles for CGs

+    2.  practice will help fine-tuning slides

-5. Prepare for counter-questions for additional 30 minutes
+    3.  prepare for counter-questions for additional 30 minutes

 ### Admin